 Upwork says it nearly 50% of the US work force is already doing freelancing.

 CloudPeeps recently came up with an interesting article on freelancing trends in 2016 which clearly shows that Freelancing is on the boom.

-How to Start Freelancing in 2020 [Step by Step Guide] :
+How to Start Freelancing in 2020 [Step by Step Guide for Pakistan and India] :